Rest API

 Two-letter language code Values: "en", "nl", "fr"

-Create a new user with the provide user details.
+Create a new user with the provided user details.

 POST